October 2024

-The global US biofuels market size surpassed USD 45.3 billion in 2023 and is expected to be worth around USD 86.52 billion by 2033, growing at a CAGR of 6.81% from 2024 to 2033.
+The U.S. biofuels market size is calculated at USD 64.06 billion in 2024, grew to USD 66.75 billion in 2025, and is predicted to hit around USD 106.02 billion by 2034, expanding at a CAGR of 5.17% between 2024 and 2034.

 The U.S. biofuels market refers to the global industry involved in the production, distribution, and consumption of renewable fuels derived from organic materials, primarily plants and animal fats.
 Biofuels are considered a sustainable alternative to fossil fuels such as coal, oil, and natural gas because they are produced from renewable biomass sources and emit lower levels of greenhouse gases when burned.
 Since they offer the potential to lower dependency on fossil fuels and lessen greenhouse gas emissions, biofuels derived from renewable biological resources like plants and algae have attracted much attention.
 They are widely employed in transportation as an alternative to traditional fossil fuels.